bit-cloner/aws-vitals-monitor/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;![alt text](healthcheck.gif "HCA")
-# AWS health checks
+# AWS Vitals Monitor
-HCA- Health  checks for AWS
+AVM - AWS vitals Monitor

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-AWS Health checks is a tool designed to aid CREs in gaining a deeper understanding of an AWS account.
-It simplifies the task of identifying key characteristics of AWS services being used in an account.
+AWS Vitals Monitor is a tool designed to streamline the process of analyzing and understanding the usage patterns and health of various AWS services within your account.
+This tool provides a user-friendly interface from the terminal for obtaining key insights and metrics associated with your deployed AWS resources.
+By simplifying the identification of essential service characteristics, AWS Vitals Monitor enables users to optimize their infrastructure, improve performance, and reduce costs.
+AWS Vitals Monitor is a solution for gaining a holistic view of your AWS environment and ensuring the smooth operation of your cloud-based services.

 ## Table of Contents